 Run this now before you close this tab:

 Open Claude or ChatGPT (free tier is fine).
-Paste this prompt — no client data required:
+Paste this prompt, no client data required:

 "Draft a letter to a 62-year-old client approaching Medicare eligibility who holds a significant portion of their retirement savings in pre-tax accounts, explaining the case for considering Roth conversions in the years before RMDs begin.
 Keep the tone clear and precise."

 Review the draft.
 That's the no-compliance-risk use case in action.
-No name, no account number, no identifying information — just a polished first draft you edit and personalize before sending.
+No name, no account number, no identifying information, just a polished first draft you edit and personalize before sending.
 That's your starting point.

-This article covers the safe entry point and the three no-compliance-risk uses.
-It doesn't cover how to write the written AI policy FINRA is already examining for, what supervision and review obligations attach to AI-assisted client communications, or what your exposure is if you're using compliant tools but your firm has no documented AI governance framework.
-That's the layer where exam findings actually land.
+What it doesn't cover is what happens after you've gotten started.
+How do you write the written AI policy FINRA is already examining for?
+What supervision and review obligations attach to AI-assisted client communications?
+What's your exposure when you're using compliant tools but your firm has no documented governance framework?

-Next step — go deeper
+Next step, go deeper